 Create an instance of the character by dragging it from the Project View to the Hierarchy View.
 Expand its Transform Hierarchy by clicking the small arrow to the left of the instance’s name in the Hierarchy.
 Now you are ready to start assigning your ragdoll parts.

-Open the Ragdoll Wizard by choosingfrom the menu bar.
+Open the Ragdoll Wizard by choosing GameObject > 3D Object > Ragdoll… from the menu bar.
 You will now see the Wizard itself.

 Assigning parts to the wizard should be self-explanatory.
 Drag the different Transforms of your character instance to the appropriate property on the wizard.
 This should be especially easy if you created the character asset yourself.

-When you are done, click the Play Mode, you will see your character go limp as a ragdoll..
-Now when you enter
+When you are done, click the Create Button.
+Now when you enter Play Mode, you will see your character go limp as a ragdoll.

 The final step is to save the setup ragdoll as a Prefab.
-Choosefrom the menu bar.
+Choose Assets -> Create -> Prefab from the menu bar.
 You will see a New Prefab appear in the Project View.
 Rename it to “Ragdoll Prefab”.
 Drag the ragdoll character instance from the Hierarchy on top of the “Ragdoll Prefab”.
 You now have a completely set-up, re-usable ragdoll character to use as much as you like in your game.

 For Character Joints made with the Ragdoll wizard, take a note that the setup is made such that the joint’s Twist axis corresponds with the limb’s largest swing axis, the joint’s Swing 1 axis corresponds with limb’s smaller swing axis and joint’s Swing 2 is for twisting the limb.
 This naming scheme is for legacy reasons.